Yunying-Chen/Behavioral_Cloning/README.md

 -model.py containing the script to create and train the model
 -drive.py for driving the car in autonomous mode
 -model.h5 containing a trained convolution neural network
--img.mp4 the video of the testing from the center